Mark Warner: Saudi Arabia and Yemen

 Warner was the original Democratic sponsor of the Startup Act legislation and has partnered with the bill's original author, Jerry Moran, to introduce three iterations of the bill: Startup Act in 2011, Startup Act 2.0 in 2012 and Startup Act 3.0 in early 2013.
 Warner has called the legislation the "logical next step" after enactment of the JOBS Act.

 In 2015, Warner criticized the Saudi Arabian-led intervention in Yemen, saying: "I'm concerned in particular with some of the indiscriminate bombing in Yemen ...
 [Gulf states] need to step up and they need to step up with more focus than the kind of indiscriminate bombing."

 In June 2017, Warner voted to support Trump's $350 billion arms deal with Saudi Arabia.

 Israel and Palestine

 In September 2016, in advance of UN Security Council resolution 2334 condemning Israeli settlements in the occupied Palestinian territories, Warner signed an AIPAC-sponsored letter urging President Obama to veto "one-sided" resolutions against Israel.

 In December 2017, Warner criticized Donald Trump's decision to recognize Jerusalem as the capital of Israel, saying that it "comes at the wrong time and unnecessarily inflames the region."

-Sanctions: Iran, Russia, and North Korea
+Sanctions on Iran, Russia, and North Korea

 In July 2017, Warner voted for the Countering America's Adversaries Through Sanctions Act, which grouped together sanctions against Iran, Russia and North Korea.